 We stayed here for 4 days, and spent 14 days in Meghalaya.
 After this, DK continued his journey towards the east, while I returned to Guwahati to catch a flight to Bombay.

 I am Deepak Chauhan, traveler, photographer, rider and a TEDX speaker from Haridwar, India.
 I started traveling on a motorcycle by coincidence when my friend(Bhishma) asked me for a short Trip from Mumbai to Goa On a Motorcycle and he didn't know how to ride one.
 We started on his motorcycle for a weekend trip and ended up traveling 46000+km across India in 500+days on a Royal Enfield.
 During this trip, I quit my job but kept traveling on people generosity.
 After my India tour, I started a crowdfunding campaign for Europe Trip and Traveled 16,000 Km across 18 European countries on a 25-year-old motorcycle using the Crowdfunded money.
 I saved some money (using Couch surfing )during my Europe trip.

 I got sponsored by Castrol Biking for traveling across south east asia.
-I have been traveling across south east Asia for 6 months and now started my own business of making world class OMO Electric cycles and Manual cycles with my friend Bhishma
+I have traveled across south east Asia for 6 months and now started my own business of making world class OMO Electric cycles and Manual cycles with my friend Bhishma

 Thank you for checking out my blog and spending your precious time in exploring my vision